suchxs/DSAPrac/docs/ROADMAP.md

 Acceptance:
 - From the Electron renderer, you can call `window.api.judgeRun(request)` and receive a parsed `JudgeResponse` JSON.

+Additional judge integration requirements:
+- Support 'run-samples' vs 'submit' modes. 'run-samples' should only execute visible tests and return results quickly; 'submit' executes the full suite including hidden tests.
+- Support running a single testcase from the editor ("Check test case") so students get near-instant feedback for that case.
+- Ensure the judge protocol supports three basic operations: compile-only, run-only (reuse compiled binary), and compile+run.
+That lets the frontend request minimal work when the user iterates.
+- Stream partial results and logs to the renderer (in JSON events) for immediate UI updates.

 ---

 ## Milestone 4 — Question data model & CRUD UI (Frontend + Files)